S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/governance-meeting.md

 Scheduling a regular Governance Meeting for a domain ensures that the time for governance is set aside and that all people responsible for making significant decisions (e.g. team members, [delegators](glossary:delegator), or [representatives](section:representative) from other domains) can be present, so that , so that challenges and opportunities are addressed promptly, and operations run smoothly over time.

 A structured and facilitated meeting with a clear, prioritized [agenda](section:prioritize-backlogs) supports a group in staying focused and productive.
-Adding a [timebox](section:timebox-activities) to each agenda item helps keep discussions on point.
+Adding a [time box](section:time-box-activities) to each agenda item helps keep discussions on point.
 If certain items take too long to resolve, review their priority and consider whether additional information or resources are needed to progress.

 ## The Structure of a Governance Meeting